 It's actually possible to define the delegate type inside Graph, but putting each type in its own script makes it explicit that they are separate things.
 In bigger projects, small types that are only used in the context of another type are often nested inside those types.

-public delegate GraphFunction ();
+public delegate float GraphFunction (float x, float t);

 Calling: